Mayvena/Citadel/README.md

 ### Module _Tracking_

 This module aims to provide location data for each user in the premises.
 Most likely by using a combination of visible light cameras and IR motion detectors.
 It should be able to recognise a registered user and track their motion throughout the house, as well as pets' movements and location.
-The goal is to provide location per request of other modules, such as ___Audio___ and ___Kingsley___ for audio feedback, music, following the user, etc. functionalities.
+The goal is to provide location per request of other modules, such as ___Audio___ and ___Kingsley___ for audio feedback, music and lighting that follow the user while moving around, etc. functionalities.

+Additional consideration: think of a way to detect the location of mobile devices, connected to the network - this will allow to contextualize the mobile version of the interface.
+E.g. use a common lightswitch button in the interface that controls the local light segment.

 ## Hardware modules